Home Change Data Capture for Real-time BI and Data Warehousing

 Commonly-used terms to describe the data warehouse design layers include:

 - Operational Data Store (ODS), storing a copy of the operational system,

-- Data Warehouse (DW), or Enterprise Data Warehouse (EDW), consolidating data from multiple sources and maintaining history of the data,
+- Data Warehouse (DW), or Enterprise Data Warehouse (EDW), consolidating data from multiple sources and maintaining a history of the data,

-- Data Marts (DM) provides a more user-friendly access method but also performance layer on top of the data warehouse.
+- Data Marts (DM) provides a more user-friendly access method but also a performance layer on top of the data warehouse.
 Data warehouses often include multiple data marts.
 Depending on the underlying technology data marts can be implemented as virtual definitions or separate physical structures.

 The methods to develop a data warehouse are so well-understood and proven that companies like WhereScape have built a very successful business automating most of the steps involved in building one.

 The data warehouse and downstream BI solutions continue to be very successful analytical solutions for organizations looking to optimize core business processes, save costs, and minimize risks.
 Data warehouses have traditionally focused on consolidating data from a variety of transactional systems.
 Packaged Enterprise Resource Planning (ERP) applications, Supply Chain Management (SCM) solutions, Customer Relationship Management (CRM) data, but also many industry-specific and home-grown data sources feed the data warehouse.
 The need to transform the data into the data warehouse continues to be central to many data warehouse initiatives.